First Kosovar Albanian arrested on war crimes charges

 The prosecutors in The Hague also have indicted Kosovar President Hashim Thaci, former parliamentary speaker Kadri Veseli, and others for crimes that include murder, enforced disappearances, persecution and torture.
 Both men have denied committing any war crimes.

-Kosovo, which is dominated by ethnic Albanians, declared independence from Serbia in 2008, a move recognized by many Western nations but not Serbia or its allies Russia and China
+Kosovo, which is dominated by ethnic Albanians, declared independence from Serbia in 2008, a move recognised by many Western nations but not Serbia or its allies Russia and China.